vkeggers/DeNovo-Nematode-Pipeline/README.md

 quast.py -t 4 --eukaryote --plots-format pdf /your/path/to/01_rundir/genome.nextpolish.fasta -o ./PB127_quast/
 ```

 QUAST only takes a minute or two and the output is in the directory PB127_quast.
-The file report.txt gives you basic genome assembly stats like GC content, N50, # contigs, etc. The html files are files that display the information in a graphical way using icarus viewer.
+The file report.txt gives you basic genome assembly stats like GC content, N50, # contigs, etc.

+The html files are files that display the information in a graphical way using icarus viewer.
+To view these files, you need to download them to your local machine and then click to open them.

+type 'exit' to logout of the hpc

+sftp username@hpclogin01.fiu.edu

+password

+get /path/to/file.html

+'exit'

+The .html file should now be in your home directory of your local machine.

 </details>